The BroSis Rites of Passage (ROP) Program is the foundation of the organization.

 During the intensive four- to six-year ROP process, members learn critical thinking and global awareness skills through leadership development, drug awareness, conflict resolution, political education, community service, and other activities.
 Each chapter develops a Mission Statement and collectively defines what it means to be a sister/brother, woman/man and leader.
 Members also create individual Oaths of Dedication–personal testimonies to how they will live their lives.
-The program is structured around our ten curriculum focus issues, incorporating topics such as Pan African and Latino History, Sexism and Misogyny, and Political Education and Social Justice.
+The program is structured around our twelve curriculum focus issues, incorporating topics such as Pan African and Latino History, Sexism and Misogyny, LGBTQ Rights & History, and Political Education and Social Justice.

 - Become independent and resourceful

 - Develop leadership skills and a sense of community responsibility

 - Demonstrate knowledge of our curriculum issues and the world

 - Build self-esteem, confidence, and self-respect